zimage/n95-bgp/README.md

 ### Custom CLI plugins

-Try the following NX-OS commands on any of the 4 switches.
+Try the following IOS commands on any of the 4 switches.
 This is made by possible by the CLI customization feature in SR Linux.
 For more of these custom CLI plugins, check out the [MultiCLI](https://github.com/srl-labs/MultiCLI/tree/main) project.

 ```srl
 show ip route